Last Updated on May 19, 2020 by Chef Mireille

 - 1 teaspoon almond extract

-- 6 teaspoons butter for placing on top
+- 1 tablespoon butter for placing on top

 - Preheat oven to 350 F.

-- Soak raisins and citron in rum for at least 2 hours.
+- Soak raisins and turri frutti in rum for at least 2 hours.
 Drain.

-- In a medium bowl, beat eggs and sugar until light and fluffy.
+- In a large bowl, beat eggs and sugar until light and fluffy.

-- Add coconut milk, melted butter, vanilla and almond extract.
+- Add melted butter, vanilla and almond extract.
 Mix until thoroughly incorporated.

-- Add coconut milk mixture to cassava and mix until thoroughly incorporated.
+- Add cassava and dried fruit.
+Mix until thoroughly incorporated.

-- Spray a casserole dish with non stick spray.
+- Spray a cake pan with non stick spray.

-- Transfer to a baking dish.
-Add the remaining butter, in small pats on top.
+- Add the remaining butter, in small pats on top.